amirm363/dotnetShoppingListService/README.md

 IDE: visual studio 2022

-first step for running the procjet is to clonse the repository from github: open cmd from the desired folder you want to save to project to and run the command "git clone https://github.com/amirm363/dotnetShoppingListService.git"
+first step for running the procjet is to clone the repository from github: open cmd from the desired folder you want to save to project to and run the command "git clone https://github.com/amirm363/dotnetShoppingListService.git"

 than you should get into the cloned project folder with the command "cd dotnetWebService"